Medically reviewed by Vicky Davis, FNP

 Take doxycycline at the dosage provided by your healthcare provider.
 Doxycycline is typically prescribed to treat acne at a dosage of 50mg to 100mg per day.
+Our doxycyline dosage for acne guide goes into more detail.
 Follow your healthcare provider’s instructions and do not exceed the prescribed dose.

 Take doxycycline one or two times per day.
 Doxycycline is typically prescribed for use one or two times a day.
 Follow your healthcare provider’s instructions and make sure to take doxycycline at the recommended time.

 Do not crush, chew or break doxycycline capsules.
 If you’re prescribed doxycycline in capsule or tablet form, swallow the medication whole.
 Do not chew, open or crush the doxycycline capsules or tablets.